sds-edu/SDS-Kubernetes-Guide/README.md

 ```

 ## 1.6.
 Scale and Update the App
 In this section, you will learn how to scale up the application and update it to a new version.
-You will also learn how to roll back the update.

 ### 1.6.1.
 Scale Up
 Scaling up in Kubernetes involves increasing the number of pod replicas for a deployment or application to handle higher demand or workload.
 Kubernetes allows you to dynamically adjust the number of instances to distribute traffic and workload more effectively, ensuring optimal performance and responsiveness.
 This helps accommodate increased user activity or resource requirements without manual intervention.